 As of May 27, 2021, The Food and Drug Administration (FDA) recommends health care personnel and facilities transition away from crisis capacity conservation strategies such as decontaminating disposable respirators for reuse, and the use of non-NIOSH approved disposable respirators such a KN95s.
 It is recommended that health care facilities increase inventory of available NIOSH-approved respirators including N95s, Elastomeric respirators, including elastomeric respirators without an exhalation valve that can be used in operating rooms, and Powered air-purifying respirators (PAPRs).
 To review strategies for optimizing your N95 supply, click here.

 The Use of Cloth Masks

 Within the health care setting, ANA maintains that all personnel have access to the highest level of respiratory protection to minimize exposure risk to COVID-19.
 This includes the use of the N95 respirator (or medical facemask with face shield if the N95 respirator is unavailable), face shield, or goggles for eye protection, gown, and gloves.
 A cloth mask alone does not provide enough respiratory protection from COVID-19 within a medical setting.

 Recommendations for the use of cloth masks by the public have changed.
 Experts now recommend if you are wearing a mask, you upgrade your mask to a high filtration respirator if you want optimal protection.
 Those who are fully vaccinated may resume many of the activities that you did prior to the pandemic.
-To maximize protection and prevent spreading the virus to others, wear a mask indoors in public if you are in an area of high transmission.
-When making decisions about prevention strategies and behaviors, you should consider the COVID-19 Community Level in the county where you live, work, or visit, and make decisions based on whether you, or a close contact are at high risk for severe illness.
-Layering preventive measures such as vaccination, getting a booster, the use of a mask in conjunction with frequent hand washing, and staying home when sick all help to reduce the spread of COVID-19.
+When making decisions about prevention strategies and behaviors, you should consider the level of COVID hospitalizations in your area.
+Layering preventive measures such as vaccination, getting a booster, the use of a mask if needed in conjunction with frequent hand washing, and staying home when sick all help to reduce the spread of COVID-19.
 If you test positive for COVID-19 and have one or more health conditions that increase your risk of becoming very sick, treatment may be available.

 How to Keep Your Family Safe When You go Home After Your Shift